openfisca/openfisca-doc/source/openfisca-python-api/test_runner.rst

     :members:

-Tests can also be run in the console with :any:`openfisca-run-test`.
+Tests can also be run in the console with :any:`openfisca_test`.